grafana/agent/docs/sources/flow/reference/stdlib/coalesce.md

 # coalesce

-`coalesce` takes any number of arguments and returns the first one that isn't null, an empty string, empty list or empty object.
-It can be combined with other functions to provide a default.
+`coalesce` takes any number of arguments and returns the first one that isn't null, an empty string, empty list, or an empty object.
+It is useful for obtaining a default value, such as if an environment variable isn't defined.

 ## Examples